BU-IE-360/spring21-hserdary/index.md

 ## Homework #3

-[Here](files/hw3.html) is Hourly Electricity Consumption Data Analysis and Building an ARIMA Model
+[Here](files/hw3.html) is Hourly Electricity Consumption Data Analysis and Building an ARIMA Model.
 [Here](files/hw3.ipynb) is the .ipynb notebook file.

 ## Homework #4&5

+[Here](files/hw4.html) is the analysis and ARIMA models for Trendyol's products.
+[Here](files/hw4.ipynb) is the .ipynb notebook file.

 ## Project

 [Here](files/project.html) is forecasting the future sales of Trendyol products.
 [Here](files/project.ipynb) is the .ipynb notebook file.